 Toxic gas leak: Seven persons detained, probe ordered

 "Stern action will be taken against those responsible for the accident," Singh said.
-It appears that the workers were taken ill due to chlorine gas, but things will be clear after a thorough investigation, the Collector said.
+It appears that the workers were taken ill due to chlorine gas, but things will be clear after a thorough investigation, the district collector said.

-Patnaik claimed that there was no gas leak from the plant and the incident happened due to bleaching materials stored in the factory for processing.
-Seafood, mostly prawn, are being processed at the plant and sent for exports after packaging, sources said..
+Patnaik claimed that there was no gas leak from the plant and the incident happened due to bleaching materials stored in the factory for processing..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)